How To Make Cold Brew Coffee In A Mason Jar

-Pour 270 grams room temperature water into the jar.
+Pour your room temperature water into the jar.
 Using your paddle or spoon, give the grounds a gentle stir, ensuring all grounds are wet.

 PRO TIP: If your water doesn’t taste great by itself, it isn’t going to make great coffee.
 Use water that tastes good and avoid using distilled water in order to get the best extraction.